Sway logo

 Methane Mitigation aligns with the study of heat transfer and the thermal sciences.
 The term used to measure to diffusion capability of a material is termed the coefficient of Mass diffusion.
 Mass Diffusion values can be calculated using Fick’s Law.
 Which has a close analysis methodology to Fourier’s Law of Conduction for Heat Transfer.

 What values of mass diffusion are appropriate for use?
 The Los Angeles building and safety and the DTSC have established safety values for Mass Diffusion through Methane Barrier.
 All approved Methane Barriers need to meet the standards to ensure they can sufficiently prevent methane diffusion at a reasonable rate.
+This is why a Vapor Mitigation Contractor is required.

 This ideology and theory are only appropriate if you have a perfectly sealed foundation to the sub-surface.
 For this reason, it is essential to emphasize that a licensed Methane Mitigation Contractor must install vapor mitigation systems to ensure the foundation’s seal is perfect.
 Any loose ends, holes, or obstructions can create a path for methane to intrude into a building without the protection of the Methane Barrier.